-By exploring this powerful gift of the Holy Spirit, we can unlock its life-changing potential and experience the profound impact it can have on our faith journey and the lives of others.
+By exploring this powerful gift of the Holy Spirit in this 4-part series of articles, we can unlock its life-changing potential and experience the profound impact it can have on our faith journey and the lives of others.

 What is the gift of prophecy?
 Here's my definition of this marvelous gift of the Holy Spirit: